PBC48/ECE-3400-Fall-2018/docs/lab1.md

 ## Blink

-We set up blinking on the Uno’s built-in LED by using an Arduino example code found as follows:
+We made the Uno’s built-in LED blink by running an Arduino example code, found as follows:

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/blinkAccessScreenshot.png" width="800"/>
     <font size="2">
-    <figcaption> Blinking LED code location
+    <figcaption> Blinking LED example code location
     </figcaption>
     </font>
 </figure>

-### Demonstration of Internal LED Blinking
+The code worked as expected:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Xe242vkh8Xo" target="_blank"><img src="http://img.youtube.com/vi/Xe242vkh8Xo/0.jpg"
-alt="Demonstration of Internal LED Blinking" width="240" height="180" border="10" /></a>
+alt="Demonstration of Internal LED Blinking" width="240" height="180" border="10" />
+    <figcaption> Demonstration of Internal LED Blinking </figcaption></a>

 Next, we modified the LED blink sketch for an external LED.
 We set up a circuit for the external LED using a solderless breadboard with wires to connect the LED in series with a 1kOhm resistor to a digital I/O pin and the Arduino ground.
 When we used larger resistors in the circuit, the LED dimmed.